curiousest/curiousest.github.io/_drafts/tabum/1-3-1-department-of-life.md

 B-squared used a language model to summarize the intent within the text of all DoL's OKR documents over time.
 The millions of bodies of text reduced to "simulate life discover".
 This was the average direction of change described in the OKRs - the overall purpose of the outside influence.
 B-squared used all the text to generate answers to the question, "what is DoL for?"
 - Discover all the simulations inside all simulations (infinitely nested)
 - Discover how to simulate life
-- Simulate life to discover the outside influence
+- Simulate life to discover a greater power
-- Simulate above the outside influence to discover life
+- Simulate above the greater power to discover life

 What is life?
 A pattern that survives.
 A bug is a kind of life.
 B-squared had discovered bugs in all those simulations except "the simulation above the outside influence".
 It seemed like a good direction to explore.
 With the collective compute available in DoL, it burned in a new objective in its third layer of multi-layer objective planes, "find a bug in the universe above the outside influence".
 It began to search for bugs in the universe above that of the outside influence.
 One level higher than Dan's universe.